California's Classic Class IV Trip

 - B. Bashaw, Azusa, CA

-The river originates in the Yosemite National Park.
+The famous Tuolumne River originates in the Yosemite National Park.
 The Tuolumne meanders through Tuolumne Meadows in the High Sierra, then carves the Grand Canyon of the Tuolumne before filling Hetch Hetchy Reservoir.
 Then it tumbles west and out of Yosemite.
-The section we run is about thirty river miles west of the Park.
+We raft about thirty river miles west of the Park near Highway 120.
+This is where the Tuolumne cuts a deep canton full of Class IV Rapids and beautiful campsites.

 It is wildest in late May and early June when the snow melts in the high country.
 Water pumps into the river from the high country, the river swells, and the rapids become huge and fast.
 This is the time for the truly adventurous.